-You'll receive guidance throughout your entire egg donation cycle to help you feel prepared and confident.
+With Hatch Fertility, you'll receive guidance throughout your entire egg donation cycle to help you feel prepared and confident.
+Learn more about how to prepare for donating your eggs as an egg donor.

 Although a life-affirming experience that helps loving intended parents achieve parenthood, egg donation can also feel overwhelming if it’s your first time donating or you’re nervous.
-However, you can rest assured that Hatch works with top reproductive endocrinologists in the country to provide you careful explanations of all medical procedures involved in egg donation.
-While you’re considering Hatch’s Los Angeles-based egg donation program, here’s a brief explanation of what to expect:
+However, you can rest assured that Hatch works with top reproductive endocrinologists in the country to provide you with careful explanations of all medical procedures involved in egg donation.
+While you’re considering Hatch Fertility's egg donation program, here’s a brief explanation of what to expect.

 If you pursue egg donation, you’ll be expected to have 4-8 appointments with your doctor.
 These are usually scheduled to be early mornings or occasionally on the weekend.
 If you’re traveling during a cycle or if the reproductive office is a trek from your home, you can make 2-3 of these appointments at a nearby monitoring clinic for your convenience.